Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Andergrove had a median taxpayer income of $57,930 and an average income of $72,434 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+The suburb of Andergrove had a median taxpayer income of $57,930 and an average of $72,434 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This was higher than the national averages of $53,146 (median) and $66,593 (average).
-Based on a Wage Price Index growth rate of 9.91% since the financial year 2023, estimated median income would be approximately $63,671 and average income would be around $79,612 by September 2025.
-According to Census 2021 data, incomes in Andergrove clustered around the 52nd percentile nationally for household, family, and personal incomes.
-In terms of income distribution, the majority of residents, 35.2% or 3,709 people, fell into the $1,500 - $2,999 bracket, which was also the dominant range in the broader area at 31.7%.
-Housing costs consumed 15.8% of income, but despite this, disposable income remained at the 50th percentile.
+By September 2025, estimated incomes would be approximately $63,671 (median) and $79,612 (average), based on a Wage Price Index growth of 9.91% since the financial year 2023.
+According to Census 2021 income data, Andergrove's incomes cluster around the 52nd percentile nationally.
+The income distribution shows that the $1,500 - 2,999 bracket dominates with 35.2% of residents (3,714 people), similar to the broader area where 31.7% occupy this range.
+Housing costs consume 15.8% of income in Andergrove, leaving disposable income at the 50th percentile.

 Frequently Asked Questions - Income